 "I solemnly swear (or affirm) that I will support the Constitution of the United States; that I will bear true faith and allegiance to the Government of the United States; that I will maintain the respect due to the courts of justice and judicial officers; and that I will demean myself as an attorney, counselor, and solicitor of this Court uprightly."

-Thereafter, before a certificate of admission issues, the

-applicant shall pay an admission fee of one hundred eighty dollars (\$180.00) to the Clerk, U.S. District Court.
+Thereafter, before a certificate of admission issues, the applicant shall pay an admission fee to the Clerk, U.S. District Court.
+The amount of the fee is available on the Distric Court's website.